georgercarder/MemoryMappings/README.md

 You can define and use mappings in memory in solidity using this library.
 Don't trifle with writing to storage when you need a mapping, use this memory library instead.

-Read/write to the memory map is cheaper in gas than the analogue in storage.
+Up to certain threshold numbers, Read/write to the memory map is cheaper in gas than the analogue in storage.

+It appears this threshold is rather low (20 ish) but this could be useful in some applications.

 ##### test printout

 ```
-Gas used (mem test): 23491
+Gas used (mem test): 23535
-Gas used (storage test): 43618
+Gas used (storage test): 43662

+Gas used (mem test extended  20 ): 185189
+Gas used (storage test extended  20 ): 229812

 ```